-Test data management (TDM) is the process of provisioning the needed data to fully test software apps while ensuring data privacy compliance.
+Test Data Management (TDM) is the process of provisioning the data necessary to fully test software apps while ensuring compliance with data privacy laws.

 The shift to agile development, enabled by CI/CD pipelines, is accelerating the pace of innovation with increasing efficiency.
 For testing teams, this shift means that test data creation and provisioning need to keep up with the faster pace.